AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

  Her legs were up on the couch like she was an enticing treat.
 I smirked as I was lead to a seat and motioned by her men to sit.
 "Mr. Sétanta, a pleasure."

 "Scarlet Snow."
 I said as I sat down.
 "I don't know if it's a pleasure or not.
 Though I like your place."
 I said looking around.
 I made sure to meet her eyes and ignore the rest of it.
-She was a beautiful woman if a bit older than my typical girl
+She was a beautiful woman if a bit older than my typical roll.
+But I wasn't looking for a roll, nor wa
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3ODk4Mjk3NiwtMjA5OTEwNTAxLC05OT
+eyJoaXN0b3J5IjpbLTc4MTEyODc3NiwtMjA5OTEwNTAxLC05OT
 I2MTMxNDgsLTMxNzI0Mzg2NCwtMTg1MDEzNzQ3NywtMTU5Mzk2
 MjE4NiwtMTkxNzExNTM0MSwxMzM1MTA5NTI2LDE1ODk0NjcxOT
 YsLTE0MTU1MzEzMjYsMTgyOTg2NDMwMSwxOTQwNDE4NCwtNzkx